nodejs/dev-policy/README.md

 Modifications to maintenance branches are limited to bug fixes, with priority given to changes that address specific security vulnerabilities.
 Oversight of the maintenance branches belongs to the Long Term Support (LTS) Working Group.
 The LTS Working Group will establish policies for landing Pull Requests into maintenance branches.

-The LTS Working Group may choose to utilize it's own tags to identify LTS Release Candidates and LTS Releases and can choose to create additional maintenance branches if need arises.
-The LTS Working Group may also choose to utilize extended version metadata for tracking changes that land within maintenance branches.
+The LTS Working Group may choose to use its own tags to identify LTS Release Candidates and LTS Releases and can choose to create additional maintenance branches if need arises.
+The LTS Working Group may also choose to use extended version metadata for tracking changes that land within maintenance branches.

 Additionally there are branches for stable release lines prior to 1.0 of minor versions.
 Example: `v0.8.x`, `v0.10.x`, `v0.12.x`.